dgaydukov/cert-ocpjp11/files/LowLatency.md

   * Z:
     * `-Xmx` - the most important part is max heap size
     * `-XX:ConcGCThreads` - number of threads GC is using (by default 6)

+Shenandoah algo:
+* regional GC - heap is divided into multiple regions, each region is 1MB (similar to G1)
+* collects most garaged regions first
+* phase 1 - concurrent marking (happens while app runs), where it marks all reachable objects
+* phase 2 - concurrent evacuation, where it evacuates all reachable objects into new regions
+* phase 3 - concurrent update references, where it updates all references to objects to point to new regions

 G1 algo:
 * young gen - stop the world, parallel, copying GC algo